Leaky Gut and the Autoimmune Thyroid Connection

 So a natural approach is almost always necessary to restore one’s gut health back to normal when dealing with leaky gut syndrome.
 And if someone has an autoimmune thyroid condition such as Graves’ Disease or Hashimoto’s Thyroiditis, then it probably will be necessary to correct the gut problem in order to restore their thyroid health back to normal.
 And the reason is because their thyroid health is being compromised due to the autoimmune response, which in turn is being affected by the gut problem.
 So if the gut problem isn’t corrected, then the immune system will continue to react.

-So how does one correct a leaky gut problem?
+So how does one correct a leaky gut?
 Well, as usual I recommend consulting with a competent natural healthcare professional for some guidance.
 But without question it will all begin with one’s diet.
-So the person with leaky gut syndrome will need to eat well, probably will be told to avoid gluten and dairy, as well as any other known foods they’re allergic to.
+So the person with leaky gut syndrome will need to eat well, probably will be told to avoid gluten and dairy, as well as any other common food allergens.
+Foods such as nuts, seeds, beans, and the nightshade vegetables have some health benefits, but they also can have a negative effect on gut health, and thus might need to be avoided for a period of time during the repair process.
 Stress management is extremely important as well.
-They will need to avoid alcohol while their digestive system is healing, and if they have an infection that might be causing the leaky gut, then this will need to be addressed.
-I’ve discussed such conditions more specifically in other articles.
+The person will need to avoid alcohol while their gut is healing, and if they have an infection that might be causing the leaky gut, then this will need to be addressed.
+I’ve discussed some of these factors more specifically in other articles.

 How Can One Determine If “Leaky Gut” Is The Problem?

 It sometimes can be a challenge to determine whether someone has leaky gut syndrome.
 Besides looking at the person’s symptoms, there are a few tests which can help determine if someone has this condition.
-The standard way of finding this out is through a urine test, where someone drinks a solution consisting of mannitol and lactulose, and if high levels of both of these are found in the urine sample then this supposedly confirms that the person has leaky gut syndrome.
-I also like to look at the Total Secretory IgA, which is an immunoglobulin found in the gut, as when this is extremely depressed then this could indicate that someone has a leaky gut.
-The company Cyrex Labs has a blood test to test for increased intestinal permeability.
-This is perhaps the most accurate method of testing to see if someone has leaky gut syndrome.
+The classic way of finding this out is through a urine test, where someone drinks a solution consisting of mannitol and lactulose, and if high levels of lactulose are found in the urine sample then this supposedly confirms that the person has a leaky gut.
+I like to look at the Total Salivary IgA, also known as secretory IgA, as I mentioned earlier that this lines the gastrointestinal tract, and when this is depressed then this could indicate that someone has a leaky gut.
+The company Cyrex Labs has a blood test called the “Intestinal Antigenic Permeability Screen, which is a test for detecting increased intestinal permeability.
+This is perhaps the most accurate method of testing to see if someone has a leaky gut.
+It also can determine if someone has intestinal dysbiosis by measuring the antibodies associated with lipopolysaccharides, which are from gram negative bacteria.
+I have written a separate article on this entitled “What Are Lipopolysaccharides, And How Can The Affect Thyroid Health?“.

 So hopefully you have a better understanding as to how a condition such as leaky gut syndrome can lead to an autoimmune thyroid condition.
 When someone has a leaky gut this will cause an immune system reaction, which can either directly cause a condition such as Graves’ Disease or Hashimoto’s Thyroiditis, or it can exacerbate such a condition.
-As a result, anyone with an autoimmune thyroid condition who also has a leaky gut needs to get this corrected.
+As a result, anyone with an autoimmune thyroid condition who has a leaky gut needs to get this corrected in order to restore their health.
 And while you can do a lot on your own by eating well and managing your stress, since other factors can also be involved it is usually best to seek the advice of a natural healthcare practitioner.